PrefectHQ/prefect/docs/guides/docker.md

 | sha-&lt;hash&gt;-python3.9-conda  |            &lt;hash&gt;           |            3.9  |
 | sha-&lt;hash&gt;-python3.8-conda  |            &lt;hash&gt;           |            3.8  |

-## Building your own image
+## Build your own image

 If your flow relies on dependencies not found in the default `prefecthq/prefect` images, you may want to build your own image.
 You can either base it off of one of the provided `prefecthq/prefect` images, or build your own image.
-See the [Work pool deployment guide](/guides/prefect-deploy/) for discussion of how Prefect can help you build custom images with dependencies specified in a `requirements.txt` file.
+See the [Work pool deployment guide](/guides/prefect-deploy/) to build custom images with dependencies specified in a `requirements.txt` file.

 By default, Prefect [work pools](/concepts/work-pools) that use containers refer to the `2-latest` image.
 You can specify another image at work pool creation.
-The work pool image choice can be overridden in individual deployments.
+You can override the work pool image choice in individual deployments.

-### Extending the `prefecthq/prefect` image manually
+### Extend the `prefecthq/prefect` image manually

-Here we provide an example `Dockerfile` for building an image based on `prefecthq/prefect:2-latest`, but with `scikit-learn` installed.
+Here is an example `Dockerfile` for building an image based on `prefecthq/prefect:2-latest`, but with `scikit-learn` installed:

 ```dockerfile
 FROM prefecthq/prefect:2-latest